pixiedust/pixiedust/docs/_sources/install.txt

     Downloading Scala 2.11
     Extracting Scala 2.11 to /Users/USERNAME/scala

-Finally, the installer will ask you for a name for the kernel.
+Finally, the installer asks you for a name for the kernel.
 ::

     Step 4: Kernel Name: Python with Pixiedust (Spark 2.1)